Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 When you cast the spell, you choose one of the normal forms for your familiar or one of the following special forms: **Imp**, **Pseudodragon**, **Quasit**, **Skeleton**, **Slaad Tadpole**, **Sphinx of Wonder**, **Sprite**, or **Venomous Snake** (see appendix B for the familiar's stat block).

-Additionally, when you take the Attack action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its Reaction.
+Additionally, when you take the **:rsc-a: Attack**{ .rsc } action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its Reaction.

 ---